progwise/webentwickler-werkzeuge/00-git/README.md

 ## Committing

-committing means making a snapshot of the current state of the repo which we want to push to server.
+committing means taking a snapshot of the current state of the repo which we want to push to the server.
 Therefore, we should also add a message following the commit command that declares the current state and changes in the local repo.
 To commit we use the following command:

 `git commit -m “commit message”`